 Leave the ham to cool in the cooking water if you are not using it immediately – it helps to keep it moist.
 (If the ham cooking water is not too salty, leave it to cool, freeze it and use it in soups.)

 2. When the ham is cooked, drain and leave to cool slightly.
 Remove the outer layer of skin leaving a thin layer of fat behind.
 Score the skin with a sharp small knife, cutting diagonal lines to make a diamond pattern but not quite cutting through the fat.
 Brush the ham with the glaze of your choice (a mixture of runny honey and mustard is good) and stud it with cloves.
 Place the ham on a rack on a tin foil-covered baking tray.
 That way the glaze will fall through on to the tin foil.
 Use the drips to baste the ham throughout cooking.

 3. Bake the ham until golden and caramelised – this will take between 20-30 minutes.

 Leave the ham to rest, lightly covered in a loose tent of tin foil for 20 minutes so the juices come back into the ham.
 Or leave it to cool completely when it will be easier to slice.

 COOKED HAM TIP: You get more slices of ham from a cold ham than from a hot one because it is easier to slice thinly.

 How long does a cooked ham last?

-A cooked ham will last for up to 4 days in a cold fridge from the time you first cook it.
-Cover it well with tin foil, always use a clean knife to cut it and replace the tin foil after 2 days.
+A cooked ham will last for up to 7 days in a cold fridge from the time you first cook it.
+Cool it completely before you put it in the fridge.
+Cover the ham well with two layers of tin foil, always use a clean knife to cut it and replace the tin foil after 2 days.
 Never touch the ham with your hands when you are cutting it because you will transfer bacteria to the meat: instead, use the tin foil to hold it.

 You may also like: